-When fresh Ontario peaches start appearing in stores and markets, Peach Pie is on my must make list.
+When fresh peaches start appearing in stores and markets, Peach Pie is on my must make list.
 You don’t have to use a lot of sugar, especially when the fruit is fresh and sweet.
 This way you can really taste the peaches.
+Don’t worry if you don’t make your own pastry, you can use store bought for this one.

 I don’t use a lot of sugar in homemade pie.
 Pies of my childhood had more sugar.
 Maybe because our grandmas lived through sugar rations during war time so they went crazy after.
 Or maybe because their diets weren’t full of added sugars so they splurged on a piece of pie.
 Personally I like to be able to taste the fruit.
 And you can always add a scoop of ice cream if you need to raise your blood sugar!Jump to Recipe